-- By Mail: If you received your proxy materials by mail, complete and sign your proxy card or voting instruction form and mail it in the enclosed postage prepaid envelope we provided so that it is received by September 12, 2017, the day before the annual meeting, to be sure it is received in time to count. - 2.
+- 2. By Telephone: Refer to the enclosed proxy card or voting instruction form for instructions on voting your shares by telephone, which will include a toll-free number for the United States, Canada and Puerto Rico and the control number to access your account.
+Simply follow the recorded instructions.
+You must specify how you want your shares voted and confirm your vote at the end of the call or your telephone vote cannot be completed.
+Your shares will be voted according to your instructions. - 3.
+By Mail: If you received your proxy materials by mail, complete and sign your proxy card or voting instruction form and mail it in the enclosed postage prepaid envelope we provided so that it is received by September 11, 2018, the day before the annual meeting, to be sure it is received in time to count. - 4.
 In Person at the Meeting: If you attend the annual meeting, you may deliver your completed proxy card in person or you may vote by completing a ballot, which we will provide to you at the annual meeting.